 - Meticulous planning and organization, and the ability to manage multiple projects at once.

 The above knowledge and abilities are typically acquired as follows:

-Juris Doctorate, with coursework or experience in property law or real estate transactions is required.
+- Juris Doctorate, with coursework or experience in property law or real estate transactions is required; OR

-Training or experience in federal government acquisition/property procurement.
+- Training or experience in federal government acquisition/property procurement, is preferred.

 Send cover letter and resume to [email protected]create new email prior to the closing date.

 Community Development Institute is an Equal Opportunity AA, M/F, Vet/Disability Employer and is committed to providing an inclusive and welcoming environment for staff.